 The Best Pizza Slice in Toronto

-Here are the best pizza slices in Toronto.
+Here's where you can find the best pizza slice in Toronto.

 With age-old family recipes at their core, there's skill behind every sfogliatella, bread and pizza baked at this Scarborough spot.
 Ignore the cartoonishly oversized offerings in favour of more manageable slices from the hot counter.
 Each is topped with quality ingredients, baked until golden and is guaranteed to satisfy lunchtime hunger pangs.

 Tenacious queuers at this West Queen West shop are rewarded with tender, airy, New York-style slices, crowned with top-tier ingredients.
 Just don't hold fast to your dreams of capicola and pineapple, or cacio e pepe — once you reach the counter, take what you can get, and move it along.

 Diners head to this Little Italy spot for sizeable slices that don't break the bank.
 If you stan for crisp pep cups, double cheese, and zippy hot peppers, the classic, by-the-slice options here will make all your fast-food dreams come true.